patoroco/NSSpain/README.md

-Hi, I'll write a post about NSSpain on [my blog](http://jorgemaroto.es/) when it finishes, but until then I want to go completing this gist with all the available stuff about the event (slides, videos, etc.).
+Hi, I wanted to write a post about NSSpain on [my blog](http://jorgemaroto.es/) when it finishes, but until then I want to go completing this gist with all the available stuff about the event (slides, videos, etc.).

 If you are a speaker or want to add some material, don't hesitate to send me a pull request or [ping me on Twitter](https://twitter.com/patoroco) :)